shawnchiao/updated-code-test/README.md

 A JavaScript class for calculating moisture content of a material using the weight method.

+## Assumption

+Please note that this is a prototype of the Moisture Content project and it is just a demonstration of the logic to showcase coding skill within a time frame.
+The actual functionality of the project will include many more inputs and variables, as well as additional features and user interface.
+I purposely do not add UI interaction function such as add input to it, instead I make all the inputs as arguments in the class.
+This way I focus on the logic and the app structure rather than writing simple method like  set a TareMass or  set Balance.

 ## Description

 The MoistureContent class is a tool for determining the moisture content of a material using the weight method.
 It takes in several inputs such as the method of calculation, tare ID, tare mass, and the wet and dry masses of the material.
 The class also has methods for calculating the moisture content, material dry mass, and the mass of the material.